roscoe81/enviro-monitor/Config/Config_README.md

 # Config File Description
 The config.json file is used to set the Enviro Monitor’s configuration.
 It has the following keys:

 "version”: The config file’s version.
-Provide ability to automate config updates
+Provides the ability to automate config updates

 "temp_offset": Optional ability to provide a fixed temperature offset in degrees Celsius